HITECHCRIME/HC_SG09_Ignorant/README.md

-finding your true self ya, such a though one look inside, bring forth black double, blindful courage, you should run you're in trouble hun,
+finding your true self ya, such a though one look inside, bring forth black double, blindful courage, you should run you're in trouble hun

-never thought of
+brushing pointless needs off, dust my shoulders

+heed the meaning, breeding hate just to hide it

-the solution with so many problems brushing pointless needs off, don't dust my shoulders good you hide it, never pass it not inclined to solve them
+think of absolution, mindless always passed it for solution with too many problems now I'm not inclined to solve them